Zorlin/torrust-installer-mac/README.md

 # torrust-installer
 This is an Ansible-based installer for [Torrust](https://github.com/torrust/torrust), hacked to run on macOS for development purposes.

+Tested on macOS 12.0.1, 2020 M1 MacBook Air.

 ## Requirements

 You will need the following:

 * A computer with Ansible installed (hint: brew install ansible or follow [these directions](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html#installing-ansible-on-specific-operating-systems)).
-* A Mac you wish to develop on (hint: it's probably the same computer)
+* A Mac you wish to develop on (hint: it's probably the same computer) The folder /opt/torrust created and writable on that Mac (hint: owned by your user, in other words)

 ## Getting started